Make the most of your product development process by following this guide and working with a rapid prototyping partner.

 7. Marketing and release

 Once your physical product is ready, you will be nearing the end of your product development journey.
 However, there are still some important things to plan.
 Marketing for one.
 Ask yourself how you will introduce your product on the market and how you will sell it to consumers.
 Strategizing for this may involve more testing and feedback from end users and focus groups.
 When you have a marketing plan in place and your first run of products is complete, the product can finally be released onto the market and sold.
+As well, you also could develop a solid media buying strategy and follow the current trends.
 And voila, your product has gone from idea, through production, to market.

 Making the most of product development